bciezah1/SAGA/README.md

 ---

+## 🧬Background

+A **Genome-Wide Association Study (GWAS)** is a statistical method used to scan the entire genome for genetic variants—most often single nucleotide polymorphisms (SNPs)—that are associated with specific traits or diseases.
+By comparing genetic data from many individuals, GWAS can help identify variants linked to:
+- Common diseases (e.g., diabetes, Alzheimer’s)
+- Physical traits (e.g., height, cholesterol levels)
+- Drug responses and adverse reactions

+#### Why GWAS matters
+GWAS has transformed our understanding of the genetic architecture of complex traits, providing clues for:
+- Risk prediction
+- Disease prevention
+- Development of targeted therapies

+#### The problem
+Despite their value, GWAS can be **technically challenging** for newcomers because:
+- Data needs careful quality control and preprocessing.
+- Multiple specialized tools are required.
+- Analyses often require complex scripting and computational environments.

+#### The solution: SAGA
+**SAGA** simplifies this process into a **single, automated pipeline**.

+Users provide:

+- Genotype data (in PLINK format)
+- Phenotype file (traits of interest)

+SAGA handles:

+- Quality control
+- Population structure adjustment
+- Choice of optimal GWAS tool (PLINK, GMMAT, or SAIGE)
+- Result visualization (Manhattan + QQ plots)

+This lowers the entry barrier for clinicians, researchers, and students without advanced computational skills.

+---

 ## 📥 Required Inputs

 SAGE requires **three main input files**.
 To minimize errors, we recommend renaming your files to match the naming conventions shown in the `toy_data/` folder.